Frithjof Seidel

 Frithjof Seidel (born 28 May 1997) is a German diver.
-In 2015, he won the bronze medal in the men's 3 metre synchronized springboard event at the 2015 European Games held in Baku, Azerbaijan, alongside Nico Herzog.
+He won the bronze medal in the men's 3 metre synchronized springboard event at the 2015 European Games held in Baku, Azerbaijan, alongside Nico Herzog.

-He competed in the men's 1 m springboard event at the 2016 European Aquatics Championships held in London, United Kingdom.
+Seidel competed in the men's 1 m springboard event at the 2016 European Aquatics Championships held in London, United Kingdom.
 He did not advance to compete in the final.

-In 2019, he won the silver medal in both the men's 1 metre springboard events at the 2019 Summer Universiade held in Naples, Italy.
+In 2019, Seidel won the silver medal in the men's 1 metre springboard event at the Summer Universiade held in Naples, Italy.
 In the same year, he competed in the men's 1 metre springboard event at the 2019 World Aquatics Championships held in Gwangju, South Korea.
 He did not advance to compete in the final.